-The ancient city of Ray lay almost within the shadow of the mountains that surrounded the snow summit of Demavend, loftiest of the peaks in Persia.
+The ancient city of Ray lay almost within the shadow of the mountains that surrounded the snow summit of Demavend, loftiest of the peaks of Persia.
 Although this man might be a Persian, he had the accent of Egypt and the modulated voice of one who is at home in many languages.
+"Thou"- his eyes held Omar's-"art the Tentmaker,

-"Thou-" his eyes held Omar's-"art the Tentmaker, the astronomer of the King.
+"Thou"- his eyes held Omar's-"art the Tentmaker, the astronomer of the King.
 And thou art not at peace-hence thou art here, in the temple of Istar, speaking with a student whom many believe to be mad.
 I am Hassan the son of Sabah."